-(97) In a multicultural Europe, education is not only preparing for the labour market, supporting personal development and providing a broad knowledge base; schools are also important fora for the preparation of young people for life as active citizens.
+In a multicultural Europe, education is not only a means of preparing for the labour market, supporting personal development and providing a broad knowledge base; schools are also important fora for the preparation of young people for life as active citizens.
 They are responsible for guiding and supporting young people in acquiring the tools and developing attitudes necessary for life in society in all its aspects or with strategies for acquiring them, and enable them to understand and acquire the values that underpin democratic life, introducing respect for human rights as the foundations for managing diversity and stimulating openness to other cultures.

-(98) Within the formal curriculum, the intercultural dimension straddles all subjects.
-History, language education and the teaching of religious and convictional facts are perhaps among the most relevant.
-Education as to religious and convictional facts in an intercultural context makes available knowledge about all the world religions and beliefs and their history, and enables the individual to understand religions and beliefs and avoid prejudice.
-This approach has been taken by the Parliamentary Assembly of the Council of Europe, the European Court of Human Rights and ECRI.
-In 2007, the European Ministers of Education underlined the importance of measures to improve understanding between cultural and/or religious communities through school education, on the basis of shared principles of ethics and democratic citizenship; regardless of the religious education system that prevails, tuition should take account of religious and convictional diversity.
-Estimates 125
+Within the formal curriculum, the intercultural dimension straddles all subjects.
+History, language education and the teaching of religious and convictional facts are perhaps among the most relevant.21 Education as to religious and convictional facts in an intercultural context makes available knowledge about all the world religions and beliefs and their history, and enables the individual to understand religions and beliefs and avoid prejudice.
+This approach has been taken by the Parliamentary Assembly of